National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/IANode/DataIngestion.md

 - Improved performance
 - Enhanced scalability

-Secure Agent Graph can be ran using in-memory or filesystem datasets.
+Secure Agent Graph can be run using in-memory or filesystem datasets.
 Here we assume that the dataset is filesystem based.

 In many examples, e.g. https://github.com/National-Digital-Twin/secure-agent-graph/blob/pre/sag-docker/mnt/config/config-abac-local.ttl an in-memory option is used.